jmurphy-bluefin/Technical-Publications-Test/Test-1.md

 # Topside Equipment

-This appendix contains information on the topside equipment used to operate and maintain the Sandshark Prototype.
+This section contains information on the topside equipment used to operate and maintain the Sandshark Prototype.

 ## WiFi Usage